nikita6187/TransportPlanningDataset/README.md

 ## Citing

-If you create any new work based on this dataset, and it is only using the data:
+If you create any new work based on this dataset, please cite:

 ```
 @article{Narayanan.2024,